AppScale/gts/AppDB/README.rst

    replication factor you want for the datastore's keyspace.
 6. Start the datastore server with ``appscale-datastore -p x`` where "x" is the port you would like to start the server on.
-You probably want to start more than one since each can currenly only handle one request at a time.
+You probably want to start more than one since each can currently only handle one request at a time.
    AppScale starts 2x the number of cores on the machine.

 .. _Google Cloud Datastore: https://cloud.google.com/datastore/
 .. _Start a Cassandra cluster: